You are currently viewing Goen Tshephu Ney, the Third Draphu Maratika of Guru Rinpoche

 Historical Significance of Goen Tshephu Ney

 Goen Tshephu Ney or the Pungkha Goen Tshephu is a sacred cave of Guru Rinpoche.
-It is said that Khandro Yeshey Tshogyal requested Guru Rinpoche to travel to Goen Tshephu when Guru was meditating in the cave of Draphu Maratika, where he attained immortality.
-After Guru’s retreat, they traveled to Goen Tshephu via Tshelung Ney.
+It is said that Khandro Yeshey Tshogyal requested Guru Rinpoche to travel to Goen Tshephu when Guru was meditating in the cave of Draphu Maratika.
+As per the request, they traveled to Goen Tshephu via Tshelung Ney.

-Guru Rinpoche meditated in Goen Tshephu for 3 months in the cave of longevity and he was able to see the full form of Amitayus “Buddha of Long Life”, heard his message, and was empowered.
-As a result, the cave is sometimes referred to as the third Maratika, while Tshelung Ney is considered the Second Maratika.
+Guru Rinpoche meditated in Goen Tshephu for three months in the cave and was able to visualize the full form of Amitayus “Buddha of Long Life”.
+As a result, the cave is referred to as the third Maratika.

 The Goen Tshephu was also blessed by so many Bodhisattvas including Terton Dorje Lingpa, Gyalse Gyaltshen, Yongzin Ngawang Drakpa, Thukse Dawa, Trulku Gyaltshen Pelzang, Phajo Drugom Zhigpo, and many more.
 Terton Pema Lingpa visited and blessed it and left his footprint which is still visible.
 Terton Dorji Lingpa visited and discovered a ritual dagger (phurpa), now one of the inner relics of the Goen Tshephu Lhakhang.